top of page

 How could anyone possibly judge you without knowing your full story—without walking in your shoes—any more than you could truly judge someone else?

-When you reclaim your worth from others’ projections,you stop outsourcing your worth.
+When you reclaim your worth from others’ projections, you stop outsourcing your worth.

-You begin to trust your own voice.And that is where true confidence begins.
+You begin to trust your own voice.

 A New Perspective on Worth